singleron-RD/CeleScope/docs/STAR.md

 `--genomeDir` Required.
 Directory contains genome Fasta, GTF and refFLAT file.

+`--STAR_index` STAR index directory path.

+`--consensus_fq` Default 'store_rtue'.
+Input Fastq file is UMI consensus.

+`--refFlat` refFlat file path for Picard.

+`--starMem` Default 30.
+Maximum memory that STAR can use.

 ## STAR parameters

-`--outReadsUnmapped Fastx` will output unmapped and partially mapped (i.e. mapped only one mate of a paired end read) reads into separate Unmapped.out.mate1(2), formatted the same way as input read (i.e. FASTQ or FASTA).
+`--out_unmapped` will output unmapped and partially mapped (i.e. mapped only one mate of a paired end read) reads into separate Unmapped.out.mate1(2), formatted the same way as input read (i.e. FASTQ or FASTA).